The Pint X Project

 Lift Assist

-The Mini Flight Fins are the upgrade that provided the least amount of return, so if you are following this as a sort of deranged guide, just skip the fins entirely and just git gud at curb nudges the regular way.
+The Mini Flight Fins are the upgrade that provided the least amount of return, so if you are following this as a sort of deranged guide (don't!), just skip the fins entirely and git gud at curb nudges the regular way.
+Curb nudge skills transfer to all the other Onewheel models, and in my opinion is as essential to learn as an Ollie on a skateboard.

 Tire Swap

 The single biggest and easiest improvement I made to the Pint X was swapping tires.
-This is true with every Future Motion Onewheel I've owned, and while the Pint tires aren't the worst of the bunch, they're no exception.
-I ditched the wobbly stock tire for the HellaRad Tire made by TFL and saw an immediate improvement in stability and smoothness with no loss in range or carveability.
+I exchanged the stock tire for the HellaRad Tire made by TFL and saw a solid improvement in stability and smoothness with no noticeable loss in range or carveability.

 Working on a Pint X is noticeably less frustrating than working on an XR.
 There are fewer screw sizes to worry about getting mixed up, and tolerances are generally better on every component.
 During the tire swap however, I had a very annoying issue with a stuck axle bolt.
 After shearing a Torx bit clean in half, the head of one of my axle bolts stripped, and I had to use an extractor to remove it.
 I then had to order replacement bolts (made of a stronger steel this time!), which derailed the project for a week or so.